arishhaque/library-management/README.md

   - Finding all Books by an Author, or within a given Genre
   - Sorting all Books by Rating
   - Issuing a Book to a User, or returning one
-- Librarians would be manage Catalogue contents (Books and Shelves)
+- Librarians would be managing Catalogue contents (Books and Shelves)
 - Administrators would be able to add/remove valid Users of the Catalogue
 - Administrators should possess the same privileges as Librarians as well